3 Myths About Concierge Medicine Jobs

 The way concierge doctors practice medicine is actually different, not just the pay structure.

-Concierge Medicine vs. Direct Pay: Membership Fees
+Concierge Medicine vs. Direct Primary Care: Membership Fees

-Whether a practice charges its patients an upfront membership fee comes down to the desired patient panel size.
+Whether a practice charges its patients an upfront membership fee comes down to the patient panel size.

 Concierge practices always charge membership fees.
 This allows them to shrink the panel size from 2,000+ to 300-600, which enables longer appointments, more flexible scheduling, etc., because they are simply seeing far fewer patients.

-For example, a direct pay primary care practice might charge a membership fee that covers up to four office visits per year, and then anything after that is charged to the patient out-of-pocket.
+For example, a direct primary care practice might charge a membership fee that covers up to four office visits per year, and then anything after that is charged to the patient out-of-pocket.

-Concierge Medicine vs. Direct Pay: Health Insurance
+Concierge Medicine vs. Direct Primary Care: Health Insurance

 Most concierge practices accept major health insurance.
 Their medical service revenue is generated through insurance reimbursements and co-pays.